 When compared to potatoes, sweet potatoes are much more nutrient dense.
 Sweet potatoes are rich in vitamin A (in the form of beta-carotene), vitamin C, manganese, copper, pantothenic acid, and vitamin B6.

-Baking sweet potatoes is just as simple as baking regular potatoes, but provides many more health benefits.
-One of the big disadvantages of making baked potatoes is that it’s not exactly sharable.
-Rather than making French fries, try preparing your sweet potatoes with this food hack that is simple and sharable!
+Baking sweet potatoes is as simple as baking regular potatoes, but provides many more health benefits.
+Rather than making the regular French fries, try preparing your sweet potatoes with this food hack that is simple and sharable!

 Hasselback Sweet Potatoes